 Official Chicago Wolves apparel is only available on the website and at the arena.
 They have t-shirts, jerseys, hoodies, hats, and other assorted merchandise.

 What special events are there?

-The Wolves host a number of special events throughout the season– Craft Beer Night (includes a flight of four 7oz. craft beers), Home Opener Tailgate Party, Super Hero Night, Nut Free Awareness Day, Family Sundays and much more!
+The Wolves host a number of special events throughout the season– Craft Beer Night (includes a flight of four 7oz. craft beers), Home Opener Tailgate Party, Super Hero Night, Nut Free Awareness Day, Hockey Game with Family Sundays and much more!

 Cheers to enjoying an exciting event with the family!

 A huge thank you to Lindsey Willhite, Director of PR for the Wolves for patiently answering my million questions about every aspect of the experience.
 Also, shout out to Mike Czopek, one of the Sales Development Managers- he spent at least 15 minutes on the phone with me when I was purchasing my tickets and helped us find the best seats for our budget and interests!
 PS- This was not a sponsored post in any way, I did not receive compensation or comps.
 I was just so amazed at how well the Wolves cater to families that I wanted to share the info!